ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-kustomize.md

 Patches are the last way to override a configuration from a base.
 Patches are available in two flavors: Json6902 and Strategic Merge.

-Json6902 is an RFC standard provided by the [IETF](https://tools.ietf.org/html/rfc6902) to describe JSON patches.
+Json6902 is an RFC standard provided by the [IETF](https://tools.ietf.org/html/rfc6902{:target="_blank" rel="noopener noreferrer"} to describe JSON patches.
 In a nutshell, operations (patches) can be described using JSON path, operations ,and values.

 For the example earlier, this would result in the following: